be-davis/dojscrape/readme.md

 # DOJ Website Scraper

 ## Overview
 This Python script parses the https://www.justice.gov/news site for links to all releases which are parsed with BeautifulSoup and stored as JSON entities, and combined into a single JSON file.
 For each Press Release, the following is captured:
+THIS IS ADOPTED AND CHANGED FROM https://github.com/jbencina/dojreleases

 1. Press Release Number (Can be missing)
 2. Title